-Your iPhone is said to be factory unlocked if it comes with no SIM card and no requirement to sign up with a specific carrier.
+Your cellphone is said to be factory unlocked if it comes with no SIM card and no requirement to sign up with a specific carrier.
 As such, you can make use of it on more than a single network with the aid of the Global System for Mobile Communication tech.
 For instance, you can use an unlocked iPhone on AT&T, T-Mobile as well as any non-American carriers via GSM networks.
 But you may have heard of the term chip-unlocked iPhone?
 What does chip-unlocked iPhone mean?

 If you’re looking to buy a new or used iPhone, you would want to know what a chip-unlocked iPhone is and the differences between purchasing a locked iPhone, a network-unlocked iPhone, or factory-unlocked iPhone.
 Today’s post takes a look at these issues and also sheds light on the disadvantages of buying a chip-unlocked iPhone.